core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 by serving a Web Link with the "has-proxy" relation.

-The semantics of a link from C to T with relations has-proxy ("C has-proxy T", `<T>;rel=has-proxy;anchor="C"`) are that for any resource R hosted on C ("C hosts R"), T is can be used as a proxy to obtain R.
+The semantics of a link from C to T with relations has-proxy ("C has-proxy T", `<T>;rel=has-proxy;anchor="C"`) are that for any resource R hosted on C ("C hosts R"), T can be used as a proxy to obtain R.

 Note that HTTP and CoAP proxies are not located at a particular resource, but at a host in general.